hritik0511/apple_retail_sales_mysql-project/README.md

 ## Objectives

-The project is split into three tiers of questions to test SQL skills of increasing complexity:

-### Easy to Medium (10 Questions)

 1. Find the number of stores in each country.
 2. Calculate the total number of units sold by each store.
 3. Identify how many sales occurred in December 2023.